-Not long before his death, John credited Yoko with the song’s lyrics and concept, and how it is particularly reminiscent of her 1964 art book, Grapefruit.
-In 2017, she was finally recognised as a co-writer.
+Not long before his death, John gave Yoko credit for some of the song’s lyrics and concept, and it is particularly reminiscent of her 1964 art book, Grapefruit.
+In 2017, Yoko was finally legally recognised as a co-writer.

 ‘Mrs. Lennon’, Fly (1971, Yoko Ono)

 Yoko gave a speech at Harvard University’s International Feminist Conference in 1973 detailing mainstream society’s reductive treatment of her: “What I learned from being with John is that society suddenly treated me as a woman who belonged to a man,” she said.
 “I was lucky I was over 30 and it was too late for me to change.”